 I keep getting email from a collector asking for a pair of John’s drum sticks.
 One pair was buried with him, and the other will be buried with me.
 It will go full cycle.

 Tommy Shaw (Styx guitarist/vocalist): John Panozzo was a force of nature.
 His unique drumming style was the foundation for all those early Styx records that became classics.
 Not only that, he was just a lot of fun!

 There was a physical presence to John. (chuckles) He would not think twice about having a wrestling match, or him and Chuck getting into brotherly “fights” in the car, or whatever.
 He was a practical joker, and he always kept everyone’s spirits high, no matter what.
 You could count on John for some kind of crazy thing to make us all laugh.

 We were all saddened by his untimely passing, but his music lives on — and that’s a great thing.

-Jim Cahill (Styx promotion guru/coordinator, 1977–83): I remember first meeting John in Racine, Wisconsin in 1975 on a Rick Carr-promoted show at Racine Memorial Hall [on January 3, 1975].
+Jim Cahill (Styx promotion guru/coordinator, 1977–83, and a member of The Mission promo team, 2017): I remember first meeting John in Racine, Wisconsin in 1975 on a Rick Carr-promoted show at Racine Memorial Hall [on January 3, 1975].
 We met at soundcheck, and I was thunderstruck at the sound John and Chuck were getting in that small venue.
 A huge arena sound spilled from the stage, and the band was loud as hell.
 He had this way-cool drum kit with crests and ropes hanging off it.
 It was quite striking and memorable.

 From the moment I heard the lads play, I knew they had what it took to get to the top.
 Much of it was that “big-as-the-galaxy arena sound” — the big drums backing up all that prog-rock swagger.
 After that soundcheck, I was immediately taken by John’s sense of humor.
 He was the one-liner king of the group with a wiseguy, neighborhood, smart-alecky sense of humor.